 - Claim Form Signature Page (or the equivalent sections from Part IV of the original VCF 2 claim form)

-- Original and signed Exhibit A – “Authorization for Release of Medical Information”
+- Exhibit A – “Authorization for Release of Medical Information”

-- Original Client Authorization to deposit the payment on your claim to your attorney’s bank account (if applicable)
+- VCF Client Authorization Form to deposit the payment on your claim to your attorney’s bank account (if applicable)

 - Exhibit C – if represented by an attorney and the law firm does not already have an Exhibit C on file with the VCF